What are SR-22 and FR-44 insurance in Florida?

 → Read More

 SR-22 auto insurance isn’t insurance at all — it’s a certificate proving you carry the minimum liability auto insurance required by your state laws.
-If your driver’s license gets revoked, you must file an SR-22 with your local department of motor vehicles to prove you have the right types of auto insurance and can legally…
+If your driver’s license gets revoked, you must file an SR-22 with your local Department of Motor Vehicles to prove you have the suitable types of auto insurance and can legally drive…

 → Read More